Valley Transit (Washington)

 Valley Transit is a public transit operator in Walla Walla County, Washington.
 It operates 10 routes in the cities of Walla Walla and College Place.
+Since 2022, Valley Transit's buses have been fare-free.

 History

 Valley Transit was founded as the Walla Walla County Public Transportation Benefit Area in 1979, becoming the county's public transportation benefit area.
 A 0.3 percent sales tax was approved by voters on March 18, 1980, allowing for service to begin on January 5, 1981.
 In its first year of operation, the system carried 435,500 passengers.

 Until 1997, Valley Transit operated an intercity route to Milton-Freewater, Oregon, through an intergovernmental agreement; it has since been replaced by a bus operated by the city government of Milton-Freewater.

 On February 9, 2010, a 0.3 percent increase in sales tax was approved by 76 percent of voters to fund existing service and prevent service cuts.
+In March 2020, Valley Transit eliminated its normal routes due to the COVID-19 pandemic and reduced service to hour-long loops and a series of shuttles.
+Fares were also temporarily eliminated.
+Normal services were restored in March 2023 after staffing levels had recovered.

 Routes

-Valley Transit operates 10 routes, operating from Monday to Saturday; on weekdays, normal services run from 6:15 a.m. to 5:45 p.m., while two "flex" routes operate from 5:50 p.m. to 9:10 p.m. on weekday evenings and 10:45 a.m. to 6:10 p.m on Saturdays.